Weak units, universal cells, and coherence via universality for bicategories: Weak units and universal 1-cells

 for some unique $p'$, $p''$, and $\tilde{p}$.
 Comparing the first and the last diagram, and cancelling $r_e$ and $h'$, we obtain a unique factorisation of $p$ through $\tilde{t}$.

 Next, let $b: y \to z'$ be another 1-cell, and take a right hom $u: (e^*,\rimp{e^*}{b}) \to (b)$.
 The factorisation

-produces a 2-cell $v$, divisible at $\bord{2}{-}$.
-Proceeding as in the first part of the proof, we can show that $v$ is also divisible at $\bord{1}{+}$.
-This proves that $e$ is tensor left divisible.
+produces a 2-cell $v$, universal at $\bord{2}{-}$.
+Proceeding as in the first part of the proof, we can show that $v$ is also universal at $\bord{1}{+}$.
+This proves that $e$ is tensor left universal.

-Due to the symmetry between $e$ and $e^*$ in the hypothesis, we immediately obtain that $e^*$ is also tensor left divisible; then, a dual argument in $\opp{X}$, which is right closed because $X$ is also left closed, shows that both $e$ and $e^*$ are also tensor right divisible.
+Due to the symmetry between $e$ and $e^*$ in the hypothesis, we immediately obtain that $e^*$ is also tensor left universal; then, a dual argument in $\opp{X}$, which is right closed because $X$ is also left closed, shows that both $e$ and $e^*$ are also tensor right universal.
 This completes the proof. \end{proof}

-\begin{remark} The proofs show that the implication from $(a)$ to $(b)$ holds in any unital regular poly-bicategory: that is, a tensor divisible 1-cell is always a ``tensor equivalence'', in the sense of having an ``inverse up to isomorphism'' with respect to a tensor unit.
+\begin{remark} The proofs show that the implication from $(a)$ to $(b)$ holds in any unital regular poly-bicategory: that is, a tensor universal 1-cell is always a ``tensor equivalence'', in the sense of having an ``inverse up to isomorphism'' with respect to a tensor unit.
 The converse, however, only holds in a tensor 1-representable, or a right and left 1-closed regular poly-bicategory. \end{remark}

 \begin{cor} Let $X, Y$ be unital regular poly-bicategories, and let $f: X \to Y$ be a morphism that is unital, preserves tensor units, and preserves tensors of 1-cells.
 Suppose that $Y$ is tensor 1-representable, or that $Y$ is right and left 1-closed.
-Then $f$ is tensor strong. \end{cor} \begin{proof} Let $e: x \to y$ be a tensor divisible 1-cell in $X$; by Lemma \ref{lem:1sideunit}, we know that there are tensor units $1_x$ on $x$ and $1_y$ on $y$.
+Then $f$ is tensor strong. \end{cor} \begin{proof} Let $e: x \to y$ be a tensor universal 1-cell in $X$; by Lemma \ref{lem:1sideunit}, we know that there are tensor units $1_x$ on $x$ and $1_y$ on $y$.
 Dividing $1_x$ and $1_y$ by $e$, as in the proof of Proposition \ref{prop:isomorphism}, we obtain a 1-cell $e^*: y \to x$ and 2-cells exhibiting $e \otimes e^* \simeq 1_x$, and $e^* \otimes e \simeq 1_y$.